-The Free Cash Flows (FCF) condition is a non-market measure which had been considered together with the leaving estimate and based initially on a 100% fulfillment expectation.
+The Free Cash Flows (FCF) condition is a non-market measure which has been considered together with the leaving estimate and based initially on a 100% fulfillment expectation.
 The reference share price for 2015 performance share plan is the same share price as the share price for the deferred share plan.
+As at December 31, 2017, this plan is vested.